MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-data-service-sql-managed-instance/eslz-arc-data-service-sql-managed-instance-management-disciplines.md

 - If your deployment uses indirectly connected mode, implement an automated mechanism, such as a cron job, to upload [usage data](/azure/azure-arc/data/upload-usage-data), [logs](/azure/azure-arc/data/upload-logs?tabs=windows), and [metrics](/azure/azure-arc/data/upload-metrics?tabs=powershell) on a daily basis.
 Uploading logs and metrics are optional, but doing so is required to be able to use Azure Monitor to monitor your environment.

-- Implement a process to verify that usage and billing data is uploaded at least once per month to ensure that the ability to create new instances is not disabled.
+- Implement a process to verify that usage and billing data is uploaded at least once per month to ensure that the ability to create new instances isn't disabled.

 ## Next steps